 Each year the Koestler Trust holds exhibitions and events across the UK.
 We do this to showcase the talent and potential of ex-offenders to the public – causing many people to reconsider negative stereotypes.
-Each exhibition covers the range of Koestler artforms and include publications and events.
+Each exhibition covers the range of Koestler artforms and includes publications and events.

 Very insightful to get into the minds of those society forgets about and neglects.
 Art is universal, this exhibition proves that.